Camroku/Camlog/README.md

 ## Creating a page
 Syntax is as follows:
 ```
-Page title
+title Page title
-Unix timestamp of when it was written
+date Unix timestamp of when it was written
 -----
 Content
 ```

 Example:
 ```
-Test page
+title Test page
-1657226570
+date 1657226570
 -----
 Hello!
 This is the very first blog page in Clog.